Event recap | Digital Accessibility - How can we make the web inclusive?

 In our first live event of 2020, we were delighted to host our well-attended seminar: 'Digital Accessibility - How can we make the web inclusive?'

-To (almost) coincide with World Disability Day, PDMS Design Manager Jim Rawson and UX Designer Dan Martin explained the importance of website accessibility, why it matters more then ever and how a focus on it is good for people and business.
+To (almost) coincide with World Disability Day, PDMS Design Manager Jim Rawson explained the importance of website accessibility, why it matters more then ever and how a focus on it is good for people and business.

 There was a brief update on UK legislation relating to digital accessibility, followed by top tips for making your website accessible.

 Nearly one in five people in the UK have some form of disability, and yet the majority of websites and digital services still don't meet the minimum recommended standard of accessibility.